 In accordance with accounting principles generally accepted in the United States, we establish case reserves for insurance losses and loss adjustment expenses only when delinquency notices are received for insured loans that are two or more payments past due and for loans we estimate are delinquent but for which delinquency notices have not yet been received (this is often referred to as "IBNR").
 Losses that may occur from loans that are not delinquent are not reflected in our financial statements, except in the case where a premium deficiency exists.
 A premium deficiency would be recorded if the present value of expected future losses and expenses exceeds the present value of expected future premiums and already established loss reserves on the applicable loans.
 As a result, future losses on loans that are not currently delinquent may have a material impact on future results as such losses emerge.
-As of June 30, 2021, we had established case reserves and reported losses incurred for 42,999 loans in our delinquency inventory and our IBNR reserve totaled \$28 million.
-Though not reflected in our June 30, 2021 financial results, as of July 31, 2021, our delinquency inventory had decreased to 41,411 loans.
-The number of loans in our delinquency inventory may increase from that level as a result of the COVID-19 pandemic, including as a result of high unemployment associated with initiatives intended to reduce the transmission of COVID-19.
-As a result, our losses incurred may increase in future periods.
-The impact of the COVID-19 pandemic on the number of delinquencies and our losses incurred will be influenced by various factors, including those discussed in our risk factor titled "The COVID-19 pandemic may continue to materially impact our financial results and may also materially impact our business, liquidity and financial condition."
+As of September 30, 2021, we had established case reserves and reported losses incurred for 37,379 loans in our delinquency inventory and our IBNR reserve totaled \$28 million.
+The number of loans in our delinquency inventory may increase from that level as a result of the COVID-19 pandemic, and our losses incurred will be influenced by various factors, including those discussed in our risk factor titled "The COVID-19 pandemic may continue to materially impact our financial results and may also materially impact our business, liquidity and financial condition."